 Initially the Association held ‘reunion type’ events in conjunction with the annual RAAF History Conference, which attracted quite a large following.
 However, since 2003 the Association has focused on holding luncheon seminars in Canberra three times a year to which a guest speaker is invited to address a topical matter of relevance to the RAAF and to the development of air power capability for the ADF.
-These seminars, as far as possible, are timed to coincide with such activities as RAAF conferences and RAAF retired officers dinner, likely to attract ‘out posted’ members to Canberra.
+These seminars, as far as possible, are timed to coincide with such activities as RAAF conferences, likely to attract ‘out posted’ members to Canberra.

-While members are now ageing, Association numbers are being steadily bolstered by the influx of graduates from later RAAF Staff College courses, overseas staff colleges and the Australian Command and Staff College and Centre for Defence and Strategic Studies, particularly with the Australian Defence Colleges Association being inactive in recent years.
+While members are now ageing, Association numbers are being steadily bolstered by the influx of graduates from later RAAF Staff College courses, overseas staff colleges and the Australian Command and Staff College and Centre for Defence and Strategic Studies, particularly with the Australian Defence Colleges Association having wound up.
 The Association’s Executive Committee remains acutely aware that the Association must remain relevant to the interests of its members and seeks to provide a speaker program, and other activities as appropriate to this imperative.

 RAAF Staff College History